richburroughs/puppetdb_ignite/slides.md

 footer: Rich Burroughs, Daniel Parks - Puppet SRE
 slidenumbers: true

-^ To do :
-^
-^ Definition of PuppetDB - Rich
-^ Service Discovery - Daniel
-^ Queries in Puppet Code - Daniel
-^ Requests - Rich
-^ PQL

 [.footer: ]
 [.slidenumbers: false ]
 # What Are You Running?
 PuppetDB Knows.